-In this article I hope to describe how Dr Stephen Porges’s theory of Neuroception has helped us, as Parents, to develop greater insight into what might be happening for our Autistic son when he is faced with “demands”.
+In this article I hope to describe how Dr Stephen Porges’s theory of Neuroception has helped us, as Parents, to develop greater insight into our son’s experience when he is faced with “demands”.
 This will provide a context for my hypothesis that:

 Highly sensitive Neuroception may be at the heart of PDA

 This exploration will also cover the known and lesser known survival responses, known as the Five Fs: Flight, Fight, Freeze, Fawn and Flop.

 When PDA is diagnosed, it is specified as a profile of Autism.
 There is significant variance in recognition throughout the UK and in the wording used by different clinicians.
 Some clinicians will name ASD with Extreme Demand Avoidance, others refer to Pathological Demand Avoidance: A Profile of Autism, whilst some remain true to Elizabeth Newson’s original wording and retain the word “syndrome” at the end of PDA.
 The following links contain clarity in respect of the proposed diagnostic features:

 Since suspecting that our son was Autistic, I have been passionately researching about Autism.
 It became apparent to me very early on, that understanding the autonomic nervous system was likely to be fundamental to understanding our son.
 In 2017 a specialist, independent OT helped us to think about the role of the nervous system in relation to William’s gross motor ‘delay’ and his sensory modulation difficulties.
 Since then, my curiousity about the role of the autonomic nervous system has led me to read some really interesting research and to then consider this, more specifically, in relation to Pathological Demand Avoidance.

 “Demands” in the context of PDA can mean anything from showering, getting dressed, using a pencil, making a choice, to going somewhere or doing something of interest.
 We see in William that even the most innocuous of demands, direct and indirect can be challenging.